Last Updated on by

 this post contains an affiliate link, i will only endorse products I use and can honestly recommend

 As with all salads, the key to this dish is fresh, high quality ingredients.
-I can not recommend this St James Smokehouse Scotch Reserve® Award Winning Scottish Smoked Salmon enough.
+For those in the UK, I can not recommend this St James Smokehouse Scotch Reserve® Award Winning Scottish Smoked Salmon enough.
 Don’t skimp on the quality of your salmon people!

 - juice of 1 lime